hofstadter-io/hof/docs/content/getting-started/install.md

 #### Binary downloads, rename the file to `hof` and place it in your PATH.

-these are the same links for the curl
+These are the same links for the curl.

 {{<hof-dl-btns>}}